 The Horry County Museum Documentary Film Matinees will continue throughout 2021.
 For a full list of films, visit our website at www.horrycountymuseum.org.
 For more information, call the Horry County Museum at 843-915-5320 or e-mail firstname.lastname@example.org.

 Join us for free 30 minute Saturday activities at the Farm!
-Parents can sign children up for one of four half hour sessions starting at 9 AM.
-Group sizes will be limited to 5 children per session to help ensure social distancing.
-On April 24th, children will learn about some of the common vegetables grown on the family farm and will start a mini garden using egg cartons.
+Parents can sign children up for a half hour session between 9 AM-11 AM.
+Group sizes will be limited per session to help ensure social distancing.
+On September 25th we’ll learn about food chemistry through color changing milk!
+Children will learn about the composition of milk and how it interacts with the different properties found in dish detergent.